Poster House Interactive Exhibitions

-Poster House (NY) is the first museum in the United States dedicated exclusively to posters, presenting a global view of posters from their earliest appearance in the late 1800s, to their present-day use.
+Poster House (New York City) is the first museum in the U.S. to be dedicated exclusively to posters, presenting a global view of the medium from its earliest appearances in the late 1800s to present-day uses.

-A green screen photo booth that is visible from the street and embedded into an alcove at the museum’s entrance.
-Visitors can place themselves in iconic posters using the custom interface we designed, and receive the final posters via email, text message, and printed.
+This green-screen photo booth, visible from the street and embedded into an alcove at the museum’s entrance, allows visitors to place themselves in iconic posters using a custom interface, and receive the final posters via email, text message, and print.

 Since the museum’s opening 5 months ago, over 6,500 images have been texted, emailed, and printed through the highly visible photo booth.

-The photo booth continues to be a big draw for passersby with an average of 15 minutes visitors engagement.
+The photo booth continues to be a big draw for passersby, with an average of 15 minutes per visitor engagement.